Climate and geography

 Alberta’s climate and geography are as diverse as Alberta’s people.

 Alberta has four distinct seasons, from mild summers to snowy winters.
 Alberta is ranked number one by Environment Canada for having the most comfortable overall weather in Canada.
-The weather not only varies day-to-day, but from one part of the province to another.
+Visit the Environment Canada website to see what the weather is like in Alberta is right now.

 Alberta enjoys the highest number of sunny days in Canada — more than 2,300 hours of sunshine each year.
 Even in winter the sky is often clear as the sun shines brightly on the sparkling snow.
 In June, daylight hours can reach 16 to 18 hours per day.

 Alberta is the fourth largest province in Canada, covering an area of 661,000 square kilometres (255,000 miles) – about the same size as the American state of Texas and twice the size of Japan.